 Click here to see the interactive project map.

-Parking options will include a combination of front-in angle and parallel parking.
-Some changes to existing, on-street parking are required to accommodate sight lines for two-way traffic and other project improvements such as bicycle infrastructure, sidewalks, and travel lane modifications.
+Parking options included a combination of front-in angle and parallel parking.
+Some changes to existing, on-street parking were required to accommodate sight lines for two-way traffic and other project improvements such as bicycle infrastructure, sidewalks, and travel lane modifications.

-Based on feedback from business owners and the public, back-in angle parking on North 29th and North 30th Streets will be restored to front-in angle or parallel parking.
+Based on feedback from business owners and the public, back-in angle parking on North 29th and North 30th Streets were restored to front-in angle or parallel parking.

-One of the goals of this project is to slow traffic through the downtown core to improve walkability and multi-modal connectivity, increase visibility for businesses, and make downtown Billings easier to navigate.
+One of the goals of this project was to slow traffic through the downtown core to promote safety, improve walkability and multi-modal connectivity, increase visibility for businesses, and make downtown Billings easier to navigate.

-Montana Avenue, 1st Avenue North, 4th Avenue North, and 6th Avenue North will remain one-way couplets for the time being, offering a direct route through downtown.
+Montana Avenue, 1st Avenue North, 4th Avenue North, and 6th Avenue North remain one-way streets, offering a direct route through downtown.

 Yes.
-This project includes new buffered bike lanes on portions of 2nd Avenue North and North 25th Street and two-way cycle tracks on 3rd Avenue North and North 31st Street.
+This project included new buffered bike lanes on portions of 2nd Avenue North and North 25th Street and two-way cycle tracks on 3rd Avenue North and North 31st Street.
 Shared lane

-markings (sharrows) will be refreshed on North 30th Street.
+markings (sharrows) were refreshed on North 30th Street.

 Chip seal is a cost-effective method used to protect and extend the life of a road.
 It involves applying a thin layer of asphalt to the road surface, followed by a layer of gravel or crushed stone ("chips").
 The gravel is then pressed into the asphalt to help seal cracks, prevent water from seeping into the roadway, and improve the driving surface and traction for vehicles.